 The analysis found that 58 of the subjects had progressive carotid atherosclerosis.
 Those with carotid atherosclerosis had higher concentrations of triglycerides, LDL-cholesterol, and total cholesterol in their bloodstreams.
 They also had lower levels of lycopene.

 The researchers concluded that, “These data suggest that higher serum levels of lycopene may play a protective role versus cardiovascular diseases, in particular carotid atherosclerosis.”

 This study confirms mounting evidence for lycopene as a potent antioxidant.
 Antioxidants reduce the hardening of the arteries because they neutralize lipid oxidizing radicals that harm the cells of artery walls.

 Tomatoes and the Mediterranean Diet

-I have discussed in a number of my articles and books the benefits of the Mediterranean Diet.
+The Mediterranean Diet benefits the heart according to a number of studies.
 This is because this diet has undergone intense scientific scrutiny over the past four decades, with the result that it is one of the healthiest diets.

 Certainly, tomato sauce with olive oil is one of the hallmarks of the Mediterranean Diet.
 In fact, tomatoes or tomato sauce in one form or another are eaten frequently by those who eat the Med diet.